Seattle Mariners: Radio and television

 The Mariners' flagship radio station is KIRO-AM, which previously broadcast Mariners contests from 1985 to 2002.
 Former flagship stations include KOMO, from 2003 to 2008, and KVI from 1977 to 1984.
-Television rights are held by MLB Local Media beginning in 2026.
-Games had been broadcast on cable network Root Sports Northwest, which the Mariners own.
-The team announced they would shutter the station after the 2025 season.
+Television rights are held by MLB Local Media beginning in 2026, branded as "Mariners.TV".
+Games had been broadcast on cable network Root Sports Northwest, which the Mariners owned, until its closure after the 2025 season.
 In the past, Mariners games appeared in Seattle on over-the-air stations KING, KIRO, KTZZ, and KSTW.
 Selected Mariners games are also available on Canadian television due to an agreement between Root Sports Northwest and Rogers Sportsnet Pacific.

 The Mariners made significant changes to their broadcast team in 2025, following the departure of long-time announcer Dave Sims in November 2024.
 Rick Rizzs is the primary radio play-by-play announcer with color commentator Gary Hill Jr. Aaron Goldsmith is the television play-by-play announcer, with a rotating group of commentators, including Angie Mentink and former Mariner players Jay Buhner, Ryan Rowland-Smith, and Dave Valle.
 Brad Adam and Jen Mueller are television reporters and hosts.
 Shannon Drayer is the radio pre-game and post-game host and clubhouse reporter.
 Steve Guasch is the Spanish-language radio broadcaster.

 Dave Niehaus broadcast for the Mariners since their 1977 inaugural season until he died on November 10, 2010.
 For the 2011 and 2012 seasons, Niehaus's broadcast duties were filled by a collection of former Mariners broadcasters such as Ron Fairly, Ken Levine, and Ken Wilson and former Mariners players including Buhner, Valle, Dave Henderson, and Dan Wilson.

 Tom Hutyler has been the Mariners' public address announcer since 1987, first at the Kingdome and now at T-Mobile Park.
 When KOMO AM was the Mariners' flagship radio station, Hutyler occasionally hosted the post-game radio show.